This Reddit Thread About Embracing Flaws Will Restore Your Hope in Humanity

 Women are faced with unrealistic beauty standards daily.
-From thin waists to thigh gaps, clear skin and lighter skin tones, the “perfect woman” angle has been thrown at us from every angle.
+From thin waists and thigh gaps to clear skin and lighter skin tones, the “perfect woman” idea has been thrown at us from every angle.
 And as hard as it is to push those expectations to the wayside, women are learning to say “screw it” and embrace their so-called “flaws.”

 Yesterday, Reddit user BrilliantBanjo posted a thread on Makeup Addiction asking fellow beauty addicts how they love and work with what others would deem flaws.
 “I hesitate to use the word flaw, because the idea of a flaw is so subjective and personal.
 However, almost all of us have something we wish we could change about ourselves.
-Does anyone have something that you (or maybe even others) perceive as a “flaw”, but that you use to your advantage somehow?”
+Does anyone have something that you (or maybe even others) perceive as a “flaw,” but that you use to your advantage somehow?”

 MORE: Kendall Jenner Fires Back at Critics Who Shamed Her for Walking a Red Carpet with Acne